Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">In any case: Modeling a strategic situation always entails a tradeoff between tractability and realism.</li>
 </ul>

-Notes:

-- Need to explain what we mean by lack of realism:
-- Often people have more choices than we model.
-- Often people take other things into consideration when making choices than the model allows.
-- Often people know more/less than we assume.
-- How to resolve the tradeoff between tractability and realism is often subjective and depends on the taste of the modeler.

 ---
 # What is a Game?

 ---